Reading Time: 2 minutes

 Stage One: Meth Rush

-The first thing that happens when meth is used occurs from a flood of dopamine in the brain producing an intense euphoria or “rush”.
-As the dopamine attaches to various dopamine receptors, the CNS is stimulated and dramatically increases the heart rate, blood pressure, and respiration.
-Body temperature becomes elevated and the user feels energetic and pulsating senses throughout their body.
-This can last up to 30 minutes depending on the user, their frequency of use, method of use, and amount of meth consumed.
+As soon as meth is consumed, a flood of dopamine rushes to the brain created intense euphoria.
+As the dopamine attaches to various receptors, heart rate, blood pressure, and respiration increase.
+Body temperature becomes elevated, and the user will feel energetic throughout their body.
+This can last up to 30 minutes depending on the user, method of use, and the amount of meth consumed.

 Following the rush, the meth user may begin to exhibit anxiety, paranoia, nervousness, auditory hallucinations, or delusional behaviors of superiority, intelligence, or strength.
 They may become talkative, overly-active, or intensely obsessed with an object, thought, or activity.
-Cognition and motor functioning are affected and vary by user and this high can last anywhere from 4-14 hours.
+Cognition and motor functioning are affected and vary by user.
+This high can last anywhere from 4-14 hours.

-After awakening from a meth crash, the user’s state of mind and body remain overwhelmed with the abuse and they may be dehydrated, starving, exhausted, and unstable physically and emotionally.
-They often have emotional swings of anxiety, depression, and cravings to do more meth for relief.
-These symptoms can last a days or weeks.
-Withdrawal symptoms of severe depression, suicide ideation, loss of energy, enthusiasm, or ability to experience pleasure may be noticed 1-3 months after last use.
+After awakening from a meth crash, the user’s state of mind and body remain overwhelmed with the abuse.
+At this point, the user will begin to go into methamphetamine withdrawal.
+They may be dehydrated, starving, exhausted, and unstable physically and emotionally.
+Users often have emotional swings of anxiety, depression, and cravings to do more meth for relief.
+These symptoms can last days or weeks.
+Methamphetamine withdrawal symptoms of severe depression, suicide ideation, inability to feel pleasure may be noticed 1-3 months after last use.